Berserk-Games/Tabletop-Simulator-API/docs/wait.md

 ###stop(...)
 [<span class="ret boo"></span>](types.md)&nbsp;Stops a currently running Wait function.
 The only way to obtain these ID numbers is to get them from the return value of a Wait function.

+> The returned value is true if a Wait function with this ID was stopped.
+The returned value is false if a Wait function with this ID either doesn't exist, or has already been stopped.

 !!!info "stop(id)"
     * [<span class="tag int"></span>](types.md) **id**: The index number assigned by the game to every Wait function (besides stop).